BirdiePeep/VRCAvatarActions/README.md

 ## QUICK START

-- Begin by right clicking in the Assets higherarchy and selecting "Create/Tropical/AvatarActions"
+- Begin by right clicking in the Assets higherarchy and selecting "Create/VRCActions/Actions Descriptor"
-- Select the new item called "AvatarActions"
+- Select the new item called "Actions Descriptor"
-- In the inspector, toggle on "Root Menu". **(Only enable this on the top most AvatarActions object)**
-- Click "Add", then select the "New Action"
+- In the inspector click "Add" next to the Menu Actions field.
+- Select the ned item called "Menu Main"
+- In the inspector click "Add" to create a new action.
 - Define this action as you like, most of these are self explainitory
     - **Name** - Display name in expressions menu
     - **Icon** - Display icon in expressions menu
     - **Type** - Type of action
+      - Toggle - Toggle on/off
       - Button - Press and release.
-      - Toggle - Toggle on/off
       - Slider - Radial slider, plays an animation at a normalized time based on the slider value.
       - Sub-Menu - Goes to another AvatarActions object.
       - Pre-Existing - If a menu item has the same name, it won't destroy it.